getflookup/rsswrangler/README.md

 # RSS Wrangler: An RSS Feed Reader for Chrome

-RSS Wrangler is a Chrome extension that allows you to subscribe to, manage, and read your favorite RSS feeds directly in your browser.
+RSS Wrangler is a Chrome extension that allows you to subscribe to manage and read your favorite RSS feeds directly in your browser.

 ## Key Features

-- **Add & Manage Feeds**: Easily add new RSS/Atom feeds and manage your subscription list.
+- **Add and Manage Feeds**: Easily add new RSS/Atom feeds and manage your subscription list.
-- **Offline Caching**: Articles are cached locally, allowing you to read them even when you're offline.
+- **Offline Caching**: Articles are cached locally, allowing you to read them even when you are offline.
 - **Favorites**: Save your favorite articles to read later.
-- **Customization**: Sort feeds, enable/disable background refresh, and more.
+- **Customization**: Sort feeds, enable/disable background refresh and more.
 - **Dark Mode Support**: Compatible with both light and dark browsing experiences

 ## Installation